seanox/aspect-js/manual/introduction.md

 # Introduction

 ## What is Seanox aspect-js?
-Inspired by the good experiences with JSF (Java Server Faces) in terms of functionality and easy integration into the markup, the idea for a similar client-side full-stack solution with a minimalistic and lightweight approach for the implementation of Single-Page Applications (SPAs) and Micro-Frontends was born.
+Influenced by the good experiences from JSF (JavaServer Faces) with regard to function and an easy integration into the markup, arose a similar client-side application runtime.

+The separation of web applications into frontend and backend, browser-based applications and distributed services has changed the structure of software systems.
+Seanox aspect-js explores concepts for organizing client-side applications through declarative markup, component structures, view-model binding and modular resources.

-Seanox aspect-js takes the declarative approach of HTML and extends this with Expression Language, Reactivity Rendering with additional attributes, Model View Controller (MVC), View Model Binding, Events, Interceptors, Resource Bundle, Immutable NoSQL DataSource, Test Environment and much more.
+Seanox aspect-js focuses on a minimalist approach to implementing Single-Page Applications (SPAs) and Micro-Frontends.
+This framework takes the declarative approach of HTML and extends this with Expression Language, Reactivity Rendering with additional attributes, Model View Controller (MVC), View Model Binding, Events, Interceptors, Resource Bundle, Immutable NoSQL DataSource, Test Environment and much more.

 # Features
 - __Easy Integration in Markup and JavaScript (Clean Code)__ Combinable with